mrirfanto/cinemate/README.md

 - Create new dynamic page route for dynamic movie types
 - Integrate tracking liked/disliked movies on client side and storing it to cookies
 - Filter out the liked/disliked movies on SSR
+- Implement room for multiplayer to start swiping together

 - **Next Steps:**

-- Implement room/session to do matching with multiple users
+- Track swiped movies for each user in a room